Tight contact structures without symplectic fillings are everywhere: Homological restrictions on symplectic fillings

-By \cite{BourEkEl,zbMATH06864340}, we have that $SH^*_+(W_0)\to H^*(W_0)[1]$ is an isomorphism for the standard flexible filling $W_0$.
-Moreover, according to \cite{Laz20}, there exists a contact form $\alpha$ on $\partial W_0$ such that all Reeb orbits of period $<D$ are non-degenerate and have Conley-Zehnder indices at least $1$, with the additional property that $SH_+^{*,<D}(W_0)\to H^*(W_0)[1]$ is surjective.
-In the connected sum, we can assume the contact form on $M$ is large enough so that all Reeb orbits on $M$ have a period $\gg D$.
-Following \cite[Theorem 3.15]{Laz20} and \cite{Yau}, we can then assume that all the Reeb orbits of period $<D$ on the connected sum $M\# \partial W_0$ are those in the connected-summand $\partial W_0$, plus the multiple covers $\gamma_h^k$ of a Reeb orbit $\gamma_h$ winding around the core of the $1$-handle, for $k$ smaller than a certain $k_0$ depending on $D$ and the ``thickness'' of the contact handle realising the connected sum.
-Moreover, the Conley-Zehnder index of $\gamma_h^k$ is $n+2k-1$.
+We now consider the connected sum of the strict contact manifolds $(\partial W_0,\alpha_0)$ and $(M, K\alpha_M)$, for some $K\gg 0$, and contact form $\alpha_M$ on $M$.
+According to \Cref{lemma:connected_sum}, as long as $K\gg D$, we can assume that all the Reeb orbits of period $<D$ on the connected sum $(M\# \partial W_0,\alpha)$ are those in the connected-summand $\partial W_0$, plus some of the multiple covers $\gamma_{h,i}^k$ of simple Reeb orbit $\gamma_{h,i}$ on the co-core of the $1$-handle.
+Let now $F$ be the Liouville filling of $M$ with trivial first Chern class.
+Using the explicit contact form on the boundary $M\#\partial W_0$ of the boundary connect sum $F\natural W_0$ as described above, \Cref{prop:symp_sum} implies that